vishalvvr/fork-claude-desktop-fedora/README.md

 This project was inspired by [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and their [Reddit post](https://www.reddit.com/r/ClaudeAI/comments/1hgsmpq/i_successfully_ran_claude_desktop_natively_on/) about running Claude Desktop natively on Linux.
 Their work provided valuable insights into the application's structure and the native bindings implementation.

+And now by me, via [Aaddrick's claude-desktop-debian](https://github.com/aaddrick/claude-desktop-debian), modified to work for Fedora 41.

 Supports MCP!
 ![image](https://github.com/user-attachments/assets/93080028-6f71-48bd-8e59-5149d148cd45)